 However, be aware that, as part of this agreement, you will consent with your partner that, if the process breaks down, you will have to start again with new representation.

-- Initial Meeting: Your solicitor will explain the collaborative divorce process, so you know what to expect when both teams meet for the first time.
+1. Initial Meeting: Your solicitor explains the collaborative process so you know what to expect.

 There are a number of pros and cons of collaborative divorce.
 The process can help spouses to find lasting solutions to separation that avert the costs and anxiety of protracted litigation.
 However, it can be more expensive than family mediation and, if the process fails, some people might find starting all over again with new representation frustrating.